-War, Revolution, Independence In South East Asian Literatures in Translation (Masters)
+War, Revolution and Independence in South East Asia Literatures in Translation (Masters)

 - Taught in:

 - Term 2

 This module will examine the key issues pertaining to the representation of war, revolution and independence in a selection of literary works in English translation by South East Asian authors.
 The range of countries to which this module refers includes Indonesia, Thailand, Myanmar and Vietnam.
 The module will encourage the critical appreciation of literary works, which range from poetry to novels and short stories.
 Although the key focus is on modern literature, classical texts may also be considered.
 Weekly lectures will consider literary works and will, in addition provide the information to contextualize the work in terms of its historical and political specificities.
 Separate tutorial sessions each week will be devoted to the discussion, analysis and close reading of the literary text in question in light of the thematic concerns of the module.